stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 Yeah, exactly.
-So, there, there you can actually see the start of the Trexel/David 7, sort of, relationship [__TIM:__ Yeah.] of me being the-- the practical, logical one who brings down sort of what Tim is suggesting.
+So, there you can actually see the start of the Trexel/David 7, sort of, relationship [__TIM:__ Yeah.] of me being the practical, logical one who brings down sort of what Tim is suggesting.
 Then I think we talked to Alex, right?

 #### TIM